suleymangunes/traveling-partner/README.md

 Find out who else will be traveling to your destination.
 Get in touch and make your trip more fun.

+## Application Features

+- Sign up and login with email.
+- Register and login with Google.
+- Learn about places to travel and get information about places to visit.
+- Share your travel destination.
+- Record when you will arrive at your travel destination.
+- Find out who else will be traveling there with you.
+- Connect with others and diversify your trip.
+- Use your favorite theme with light and dark theme options.
+- Add dimension to app usage with multiple language options.

+## Application Structure

 ### Architecture

 - Mvvm